 reasonably related to the value of the consumer's data.
-444

-in the event of a conflict, the law that provides that in the event of a conflict, the law that provides the greatest privacy protection takes precedence.
+132 California Civil Code (CIV) § 1798.175 provides that in the event of a conflict, the law that provides the greatest privacy protection takes precedence.
 However, the CCPA appears to prevent some of these conflicts by clarifying that it neither applies to medical information governed by the Medical Information Act nor to protected health information that is collected by a covered entity or business associate governed by the privacy, security, and breach notification rules issued pursuant to HIPAA and the HITECH Act.
-445 Further reservations concern the FCRA, the GLBA and the CFIPA.
-446
+Further reservations concern the FCRA, the GLBA and the CFIPA.